 To fix a CVE, go to the Projects page in the Bridgecrew platform (see Fix).

-Bridgecrew alerts you about open source vulnerabilities early in your code development process in your integrated VCS (GitHub or GitLab) or IDE (VScode or IntelliJ) platforms.
+Bridgecrew alerts you about open source vulnerabilities early in your code development process in your integrated VCS (GitHub, GitLab, GitLab Self-Managed, Azure Repos, Bitbucket or BitBucket Enterprise) or IDE (VScode or IntelliJ) platforms.
 Note that these platforms should first be integrated into your Bridgecrew account.

 All the issues detected during the scan of a package manager file are displayed within the platform you are using including all relevant data - CVE ID, version number, severity, etc.

 Vulnerabilities are also detailed in the PR comments in your VCS scans of package manager files.
 The details include the CVSS and version number where it is fixed.

 Click on Vulnerability ID to display an elaborate information on the vulnerability within the Bridgecrew platform, with the option to fix it.

 Fixing open source vulnerabilities is done by bumping up the package to a higher version, where these vulnerabilities have been fixed.
 By default, Bridgecrew bumps up the package to the lowest version that successfully fixes all the CVEs in this package.

 Fixes are performed from the Projects page.